Never thought I’d be fishing with a tobacco-chewing alien but here I am. He hawks a cheek-load over the side of the boat then turns to me.

 I grip the slimy fish in the mid throws of death, demanding it ‘fucking relax’.
-At the same time, Albert lets out a shriek and points behind me.
-I turn in time to see my pole in the air, flying towards the water.
+At the same time Albert lets out a shriek and points behind me.
+I turn to see my pole in the air, flying towards the water.
 It lands with a splash and zooms off at the behest of a fish.

 "My pole!"
 I shout.